-Waterdown DHS is a True sport school.
+Waterdown DHS is a True Sport school.
 We believe it is a privilege, not a right, to play for an interscholastic team.
 It is the athlete's duty to promote good sportsmanship between their own teammates and opponents.
-All team members are encouraged to set a good example where each team should be free of foul language, physical and verbal abuse, comments relating to ethnic or religious origin and negative comments of any kind.
-Officials an coaches are to be treated with the highest degree of respect.
+All team members are encouraged to set a good example where each team should be free of foul language, physical and verbal abuse, comments relating to ethnic or religious background or negative comments of any kind.
+Officials and coaches are to be treated with the highest degree of respect.

-TEAM/CLUB MEMBERSHIP DECI-SIONS
+TEAM/CLUB MEMBERSHIP DECISIONS

 The school administration will support the decisions (team/club membership, playing time) of faculty coaches, supervisors and advisors who volunteer their time to provide these enriching opportunities to our students.
 Students who have concerns should first approach their coach in order to resolve the problem.
+If unable to resolve, see a member of the administration.